On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras

 \subsection{Combinatorial description}

 In this section we fix a skewed-gentle polarized quiver $\uQ$ with fringing $\uQ^f$ and $\Ka$, an algebraically closed field with $\kar{\Ka}\neq 2$.
 We identify the skewed-gentle algebra $\Ka\uQ$ along the isomorphism $\phi_Q$ with $\Ka\tQ/\tcR$ as in Section~\ref{ssec:skga}.
-In particular we identify the dimension vectors of representations of $\Ka\uQ$ with vectors in $\NN^{\tQ_0}$.
+In particular, $\tQ$ is the Gabriel quiver of $\Ka\uQ$, and we identify the dimension vectors of representations of $\Ka\uQ$ with vectors in $\NN^{\tQ_0}$.

 For each $\bx\in\Adm(\uQ)$ we define a subset of $S:=(\{-1,1\}\times\{-1,1\})\cup\{\ast, (\ast,\ast)\}$: